Financialization

 | Financialized | Financial engineering, asset inflation | Wealth concentration |

 The score got confused with the game.
 Money was supposed to measure value created.
-Now money creates money — and the game is who's closest to the money printer.
+Now money creates money — proximity to the printer is the game.

 The Numbers